 Second, doctors will help patients adopt lifestyle changes that can prevent their individual OA symptoms.
 Incorporating low-impact exercise and getting more rest can often extend the life of knees and joints without resorting to more invasive treatments.

-Lifestyle and Alternative Treatments for OA
+Alternative Treatments for OA

 Having osteoarthritis does not mean you’ve reached the end of your physically active years.
 Instead, you will simply have to adjust the things you currently do to make them easier on your joints and bones.
-These not only improve function, but can also boost your quality of life.
+These adjustments not only improve function, but can also boost your quality of life.

 - Exercise.
 Low-impact exercise can help strengthen muscles and keep bones strong.
 Exercise also improves joint mobility.
 Forgo heavy-impact exercises, such as tennis and baseball, and begin doing more low-impact exercises.
 Activities such as playing golf, swimming, yoga, and cycling are all much easier on the joints.